• Skip to primary navigation

 But Meermin sells their loafers in three lasts right now: the dressier Ron, the versatile Nova, and the casual Sway.

 I don’t like the too-tapered Ron tassel loafers but the Nova, while still pretty tapered, fits great.
 I’m really fond of the Sway last, though, because it’s nice and wide at the toe, which is atypical for a European brand.
-(Indeed, it took them over twenty years to get around to making this more American-friendly last, but they did it!)
+(Indeed, it took them over twenty years to get around to making this more American-friendly last!)

 Further Reading